Protesters in several countries demonstrate over Israeli airstrikes

 “Now is the time for the world to stand together to build global solidarity to resolve the Palestinian issue fairly,” Widodo said in a televised statement from Saudi Arabia, where he was attending the ASEAN-Gulf Cooperation Council summit.

-“Free, Free Palestinians!” the protesters shouted, while holding banners that read “We stand with Gaza” and “Stop the massacre by Israel!”
+Its youth leader, Collen Malatji, called on the South African government to ban all Israeli imports and businesses in South Africa.

-“Please care about human lives.
-That’s all I am thinking about,” said Elshafei Mohamed, an Egyptian student in Seoul.
-“If we want to really help, we need to supply Gaza with humanitarian aid at once.”
+Meanwhile, South Africa’s president Cyril Ramaphosa will on Saturday attend the Cairo Summit for Peace in Egypt at the invitation of Egyptian President Abdel Fattah El-Sisi, his office said on Friday.
+The summit is expected to discuss the ongoing escalation of the war in Israel and Gaza, his office said.

-Associated Press journalists Jack Jeffery in Cairo, Egypt; Abdulrahman Zeyad in Baghdad, Iraq; Suzan Fraser in Ankara, Turkey; Eileen Ng in Kuala Lumpur, Malaysia; Niniek Karmini and Andi Jatmiko in Jakarta, Indonesia, and Yong Ho Kim in Seoul, South Korea, contributed to this report.
+Associated Press journalists Isabel DeBre in Jerusalem; Jack Jeffery in Cairo, Egypt; Abdulrahman Zeyad in Baghdad, Iraq; Kareem Chehayeb in Beirut; Suzan Fraser in Ankara, Turkey; Eileen Ng in Kuala Lumpur, Malaysia; Niniek Karmini and Andi Jatmiko in Jakarta, Indonesia; Nicole Winfield in Rome; and Mogomotsi Magome in Johannesburg, South Africa contributed to this report.

 Credit: AP